Isioviel/arcade-introductiontutorial/intro-tutorial.md

 If you click **Done** on the tutorial, you will get access to all of the blocks in MakeCode.

+If you would like to keep editing your game using the blocks we have given you so far, **do not click Done**.

 If you would like to see the other options, and try some more complex ideas, click Done.

-If you would like to keep editing your game using the blocks we have given you so far, do not click Done.

 ## Continue...

-If you would like access to more blocks, click Done to exit the tutorial.
+**Do you want more complicated blocks to use?**

-If you are happy with the blocks you have, carry on without clicking Done.
+- If you are happy with the blocks you have, carry on without clicking Done.
+- If you would like access to more blocks, click Done to exit the tutorial.